Chandigarh: Religion

-There are several places of worship located all over the city, with many in each sector.
-One such historic temple located in the heart of the city is Mata Basanti Devi Mandir at Sector 24 of the city.
+There are several places of worship located all over the city, with many in each sector, including the historic Mata Basanti Devi Mandir in Sector 24.
 The temple is dedicated to Goddess Shitala and specially visited by devotees during first Tuesday of Chaitra month after Holi.
-Chandi Mandir, Mata Mansa Devi Mandir and Mata Jayanti Devi Mandir are important Hindu temples located near Chandigarh.Nada Sahib Gurudwara, a famous place for Sikh worship lies in its vicinity.
+Chandi Mandir, Mata Mansa Devi Mandir and Mata Jayanti Devi Mandir are important Hindu temples located near Chandigarh.
+Saketri Shiv Mandir in Panchkula is another nearby historic temple dedicated to Lord Shiva.
+Nada Sahib Gurudwara, a famous place for Sikh worship lies in its vicinity.
 Apart from this, there are a couple of historical mosques in Manimajra and Burail.
-The Roman Catholic Diocese of Simla and Chandigarh serves the Catholics of the city, with a co-cathedral in the city.
-Most of the convent schools of Chandigarh are governed by this institution.
+The Diocese of Simla and Chandigarh serves the Catholics of the city, with a co-cathedral in the city, which also governs most of the convent schools in Chandigarh.

+Health

+The table below shows the data from the district nutrition profile of children below the age of 5 years, in Chandigarh, as of year 2020.

+The table below shows the district nutrition profile of women in Chandigarh between the ages of 15 and 49 years, as of the year 2020.

 Government and politics

-Administrator of the Union Territory
+Administrator of the union territory

 Article 239 of the Constitution of India provides for the administration of the Union Territories by the President through an administrator.
 Since 1984 the Governor of Punjab has served concurrently as the administrator of Chandigarh.
-Banwarilal Purohit is the administrator of the union territory since September 2021.
+Gulab Chand Kataria has been the administrator of the union territory since 27 July 2024.

 Politics

 Chandigarh, as a union territory, is not entitled to a state-level election: thus State Assembly elections are not held and it is directly controlled by the central government.
 One seat for Chandigarh is allocated in the Lok Sabha elections held every five years.

-Kirron Kher (BJP) is the Member of Parliament elected in 2019 from the Chandigarh Lok Sabha constituency.
+Manish Tewari (INC) is the Member of Parliament elected in 2024 from the Chandigarh Lok Sabha constituency.

 Civic administration

-The city is governed by a civic administration or local government headed by Municipal Commissioner Anindita Mitra and Mayor Sarbjit Kaur.
+The city is governed by a civic administration or local government headed by Municipal Commissioner Amit Kumar and Mayor Harpreet Kaur Babla.
 The city comprises 35 wards represented by 35 elected councillors, and also nominates 9 councillors.

 On 27 March 2022, Union Home Minister Amit Shah announced that the Chandigarh employees who were working under the Punjab service rules until 2022, would be working under the central civil services rules from 1 April 2022.
 The move was criticised by political parties such as the AAP, the INC and the Akali Dal.

 Composition of Chandigarh Municipal Corporation after 2021 Chandigarh Municipal Corporation election as of December 2021: